-- Greenfield deployment of new Fortinet Secure SD-WAN devices. - Dual hub FortiGates will provide secure access to remote branch locations that require connectivity to local application and services. - · Each hub (HUB1 and HUB2) will be active. - Traffic to the datacenter may select route through either hub location.
+- Greenfield deployment of new Fortinet Secure SD-WAN devices. - Dual hub FortiGates will provide secure access to remote branch locations that require connectivity to local application and services. - Primary hub (HUB1) will be the preferred hub location for all branch locations in the region. - · Secondary hub (HUB2) will be the backup hub location for all branch locations in the region.